Sailing Expedition to St. Kilda, Scotland

 Sail with expedition yacht Zuza to one of the most remote and beautiful parts of the UK for a trip of a lifetime!

-Zuza aims to spend three days on St. Kilda, exploring the main island of Hirta (with picnic lunches provided for all-day walks) and viewing the other islands and stacks in the group – Dun, Soay, Stac Lee, Boreray and Stac an Armin.
-The rest of the voyage will navigate guests to some of the most stunning scenery in the world, that is only accessible by sea.
+Zuza aims to spend three days on St. Kilda, exploring the main island of Hirta (with picnic lunches provided for any day walks) and viewing the other islands and stacks in the group – Dun, Soay, Stac Lee, Boreray and Stac an Armin.
+Walk amongst ancient ruins with the only background noise being the sound of thousands of birds nesting in the cliff faces.
+It’s hard to imagine that an island as remote as Hirta once provided a home to a small community.

-From white sandy beaches with crystal clear water to stark rocky hills patched in purple heather.
+From white sandy beaches with crystal clear water to stark rocky hills patched in purple heather, the Outer islands feel untouched by humans, a place that just simply commands a connection with nature.
 Each day there will be time to walk ashore, climb a mountain or wander along these perfect beaches before heading back for a cosy evening on board.
-Your journey back will be more leisurely, with beautiful anchorage and hidden coves.
+Your journey back will be more leisurely, with beautiful anchorage and hidden coves waiting to be discovered.

 Wonderful WILDLIFE Encounters